iLert/terraform-provider-ilert/website/docs/r/alert_action.html.markdown

 ## Import

-Services can be imported using the `id`, e.g.
+Alert actions can be imported using the `id`, e.g.

 ```sh
 $ terraform import ilert_alert_action.main 123456789